-Some things in life go hand in hand: think warm toast and melting butter, Netflix and your bed, BTS and army.
+Some things in life go hand in hand: think warm toast and melted butter, Netflix and your bed, BTS and army.

-If you have acne prone skin, benzoyl peroxide and salicylic acid can help to cure blemishes and zap out excess oil, which is why you sometimes find the two in a cleanser for blemish-prone, oily skin types.
+If you have acne-prone skin, benzoyl peroxide and salicylic acid can help cure blemishes and zap out excess oil, which is why you sometimes find both of these in a cleanser for blemish-prone, oily skin types.

-There are also odd couplings that surprisingly work well together: retinol and hyaluronic acid.
-While they may not look like they belong together in the first place, it makes sense to put them in the same skincare because retinol has a drying effect that can be balanced out with moisturising hyaluronic acid.
+There are also odd couplings that work surprisingly well together: retinol and hyaluronic acid.
+While they may not look like they belong together in the first place, it makes sense to put them in the same skincare because retinol can have a drying effect that can be balanced out with moisturising hyaluronic acid.

 On the contrary, there are ingredient combinations that you should never use, whether in a single product or in separate skincare.

-This is because skincare with retinols is already very potent and can cause skin to peel, and so can benzoyl peroxide and AHAs.
+This is because retinols are already very potent and can cause skin to peel, so does benzoyl peroxide and AHAs.
 Use both at the same time and you are looking at double the peeling and flaking.
-Ouch.
+Ouch!

 Similarly, don’t mix retinol with alpha-hydroxy acids (AHAs).
 Why?
 Retinol’s job is to stimulate cell turnover with a “peeling” action and AHAs also have an exfoliating effect.
 You don’t want to be stripping away too much of your skin’s barrier function.
 And even if you have normal skin, pairing certain ingredients can cancel out their benefits, like Vitamin C and niacinamide.